Division of Cooper: Geography

 Federal electoral division boundaries in Australia are determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

 When the division was created in 2018, its geography mirrored almost entirely the Division of Batman, which it replaced in this redistribution.
 Unlike Batman, Cooper included parts of Coburg North, which had previously belonged in the neighbouring division of Wills within the Moreland local government area (now Merri-bek).
 However, it no longer featured parts of Thomastown or Bundoora which were in the Whittlesea local government area.

 Like Batman, the southern portion of the division also crossed the Merri Creek into the City of Yarra, and included the part of Clifton Hill bounded by the creek, Hoddle Street and the Eastern Freeway.
 This area was lost in 2021 to the Division of Melbourne, and the division no longer crossed the creek or the City of Yarra.
 This was reversed in the subsequent redistribution in 2024 with a larger gain, this time gaining the entire suburb of Clifton Hill.

 As of the 2024 redistribution, the Division of Cooper comprises the entire City of Darebin, with a portion of City of Merri-bek that was east of the Merri Creek and a portion of the City of Yarra north of the Yarra Bend.
 It is bordered by the Merri Creek to the west and Darebin Creek to the east, and shares majority of its boundaries with the City of Darebin.
 The division includes the suburbs of Alphington, Bundoora, Clifton Hill, Coburg, Coburg North, Fairfield, Kingsbury, Macleod, Northcote, Preston, Reservoir, and Thornbury.

-Cooper includes a small part of the state electoral district of Pascoe Vale, and all of the districts of Northcote, Preston, and Thomastown.
+Cooper includes a small part of the state electoral district of Pascoe Vale, and all of the districts of Northcote and Preston.
 Cooper is classified by the AEC as an Inner Metropolitan seat.